Dynamic Cantor Derivative Logic: Dynamic Topological Logics

 Many familiar topological spaces, including Euclidean spaces, satisfy the $T_D$ property, making $\mathbf{K4}$ central in the study of topological modal logic.
 A somewhat more unusual class of spaces, which is nevertheless of particular interest to us, is the class of {\em scattered spaces.}

-\begin{definition}[scattered space] A topological space $\lb X,\tau\rb$ is {\em scattered} if for every $S\subseteq X$, $ S\subseteq d(S) \text{ implies } S=\varnothing.$ \end{definition} This is equivalent to the more common definition of a scattered space where a topological space is called scattered if every non-empty subset has an isolated point.
+\begin{defi}[scattered space] A topological space $\lb X,\tau\rb$ is {\em scattered} if for every $S\subseteq X$, $ S\subseteq d(S) \text{ implies } S=\varnothing.$ \end{defi} This is equivalent to the more common definition of a scattered space where a topological space is called scattered if every non-empty subset has an isolated point.
 Scattered spaces are closely related to converse well-founded relations.
 Below, recall that $\langle W,\sqsubset \rangle$ is {\em converse well-founded} if there is no infinite sequence $w_0\sqsubset w_1\sqsubset \ldots$ of elements in $W$.